bluefeet/o-js/doc/o-Trait.md

 ### requires

-    [requires: <arrayOfFunctionPropertyNames>]
-    [requires: <objectOfPropertyNameAndTypes>]
+    [requires: <duckType>]

 ```js
 requires: ['propOne', 'propTwo']
 requires: {propOne:o.stringType, propTwo:o.functionType]
 ```

-When the trait is being installed onto an object the specified properties must be functions, or if an object is passed they must pass the specified type constaint, or an error will be thrown.
+If this is set to an instance of `o.DuckType` the object that the trait is installed onto must pass the duck type check.
+This argument support coercion, so if you pass arguments which are supported by the `o.DuckType` constructor they will be automatically used to create an `o.DuckType` object for you.

 ### methods